Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines

 \subsection{Abstract}

-We will construct minimal, simply connected and symplectic 4-manifolds on the Noether line and between the Noether and half Noether lines by star surgeries introduced by Karakurt and Starkston, and by using complex singularities.
-We will show that our manifolds have exotic smooth structures and each of them has one basic class.
-We will also present a completely geometric way of constructing certain configurations of complex singularities in the rational elliptic surfaces, without using any monodromy arguments.
+We construct simply connected, minimal, symplectic 4-manifolds with exotic smooth structures and each with one Seiberg-Witten basic class up to sign, on the Noether line and between the Noether and half Noether lines by star surgeries introduced by Karakurt and Starkston, and by using complex singularities.
+We also construct certain configurations of complex singularities in the rational elliptic surfaces geometrically, without using any monodromy arguments.
+By using these configurations, we give symplectic embeddings of star shaped plumbings inside (some blow-ups of) elliptic surfaces.